 Renasant Bank overview

-- Cash-out refinancing
+- Rate-and-term and cash-out refinancing

-- Home equity lines of credit (HELOCs)
+- Home equity line of credit (HELOC)

 Minimum borrower requirements

 Renasant Bank does not publish borrower requirements for any of its mortgage programs.
 In general, with this lender, you can expect to need a credit score of at least 640 for a conventional loan and 580 for an FHA loan.